The Top 5 Core Values That Help Build A Successful Company

 About Karen McQueen, Human Resources Administrator

-I have been working as the HR Administrator at Industrial Packaging for quite a while, but I have worked in the HR field for over 15 years.
-I've been a part of the Industrial Packaging team for over 23 years, working in various roles throughout the company.
+I worked as the HR Administrator at Industrial Packaging for quite a while, but I have worked in the HR field for over 15 years.
+I was a part of the Industrial Packaging team for over 23 years, working in various roles throughout the company.
 As an HR Administrator, I focus on the benefits package for our employees along with keeping our company in compliance with state and federal laws.
-I enjoy helping my fellow employees out with any issues or questions they may have.
+I enjoy helping fellow employees out with any issues or questions they may have.